jasonmhead/web-led/README.md

 This code creates a blinking led effect laid over an web element by element id.

+- Do Shift-F5 if the demo does not load properly

 Features include:

     - Create a fading span element and overlay it on a target element.